Driver: San Francisco: Wii version

 The Wii version of the game does not include the "Shift" mechanic, but allows players to use guns while driving.
 The SMG, the pistol, the shotgun, the assault rifle and the RPG are all the weapons available in the game.
 All weapons can be upgraded in the following categories: clip size, reload speed, and damage.
 There is a maximum of four levels for each upgrade.
 Upgrade points can be earned by doing various tricks and earning awards around the city.
 A new feature for the Wii is the localized multi-player, where a second player may take control of the gun or, if they desire, can connect a DS, DSi or 3DS system through download play.
-The DS device can be used to make roadblocks, look for police and buy player 1 some more time through playing various mini games.
+The DS device can be used to make roadblocks, look for police, and buy player 1 some more time through playing various mini games.
 There is also a four player split-screen multiplayer.
 The split screen mode includes four game variants.
 The variants are Capture the flag, in which the players must grab a flag and drive it to a specific location, Pass the Bomb, in which players must pass a bomb from car to car before a timer counts down, ending the game, Gold Rush, in which the players must grab a bag of money and hold on to it for points, and elimination, in which players must race each other.
 There is also a cops and robbers split screen mode.

 Plot

 Setting

 The game's setting focuses on a fictionalized representation of San Francisco, along with the surrounding regions of Marin County and Oakland, recreating the geography, generalized layout of the city, and notable landmarks including the San Francisco–Oakland Bay Bridge and the Golden Gate Bridge.
 The recreation features around 208 mi of roads, though the amount of roads and territory in the setting is reduced in the Wii edition, as the main bridges of the city are blocked.
-The events of the game take place six months after the events of Driv3r; a mini-comic series provides background on events during the six-month period.
+The events of the game take place six months after the events of Driver 3; a mini-comic series provides background on events during the six-month period.

 On the other hand, the plot of the Wii version differs from the PS3 and Xbox 360 consoles, Windows and Mac versions; it serves as a prequel to the original Driver.